sreyardship/PlatformUp2Date/README.md

 PlatformUp2Date monitors deployed applications against their latest upstream releases and shows, per app, whether it's up-to-date or behind.
-"Current" is always the app's actually-observed running state, never a declared value like a GitOps repo pin.
+"Current" is always as close as we can get to the app's actually-observed running state, never a declared value like a GitOps repo pin.
 "Latest" comes from an independent upstream source such as GitHub Releases or a container registry's tag list.
-(See [`ARCHITECTURE.md`](ARCHITECTURE.md) for why that distinction matters.)
+(See [`ARCHITECTURE.md`](ARCHITECTURE.md) about how we reason here.)

 Monitor version drift for